cryspen/verify-rust-std/testable-simd-models/README.md

-# core-models
+# testable-simd-models
-Rust models for the Core Library (extending work from libcrux/minicore)
+Rust models for the Core Library